dreamtools/dreamtools/README.rst

    application.
 #. a place for **developers** involved in the dream challenges to share code

-Code related to aggregation, leaderboards, or more complex analysis are not guaranteed to be found in dreamtools even though it may be in some challenges (e.g. D8C1).
-Some functionalities may be restricted with some access to synapse.
-Some challenges will require to download public data sets from `Synapse
+**DREAMTools** does not provide code related to aggregation, leaderboards, or more complex analysis even though such code can be provided (e.g. D8C1 challenge).
+Note that some functionalities may be restricted with some access to synapse platform.
+Indeed, some challenges will require to download public data sets from `Synapse
 <www.synapse.org>`_ (in which case you will need to register).

 Installation
 ---------------

-**DreamTools** depends on a few libraries such as Pandas, Numpy, Matplotlib.
+**DREAMTools** depends on a few libraries such as Pandas, Numpy, Matplotlib.
 They should be automatically installed with **dreamtools** using pip executable::

     pip install dreamtools